 A former factory in the heart of Stockholm has been transformed into the new modern ‘Usine’ restaurant.
 The project was made by very talented designer Richard Lindvall.

-The interior is a perfect blend of Scandinavian minimalism with an industrial twist, taking inspiration from hotels and restaurants in Shanghai, New York and Amsterdam.
-Materials of high quality were selected to last time.
-48 tons of concrete were used in the construction, not only for for the floor, but also to built two bars, a reception desk, a large sofa table and a 3,5 meter wash basin in the rest room.
-Maple wood custom millwork and cognac leather upholstery accompanied with concrete, galvanized steel, white tiles and black iron details create a stylish but relaxed atmosphere.
-To add an accent colour, Valcromat in orange and brown was used for table tops, side tables, cabinet doors and menus.
+The interior is a perfect blend of Scandinavian minimalism with an industrial twist, taking inspiration from hotels and restaurants in Shanghai, New York, and Amsterdam.
+Materials of high quality were selected last time.
+48 tons of concrete were used in the construction, not only for the floor but also to built two bars, a reception desk, a large sofa table, and a 3,5-meter wash basin in the restroom.
+Maple wood custom millwork and cognac leather upholstery accompanied by concrete, galvanized steel, white tiles, and black iron details create a stylish but relaxed atmosphere.
+To add an accent color, Valcromat in orange and brown was used for tabletops, side tables, cabinet doors, and menus.
 The tables and sofas are designed by Richard Lindvall.

 Architects: Richard Lindvall